snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

 Going through web services in .net and trying to resolve the grid display issue.

 Prepared the documentation for midterm and presented successfully.

+Helped team in preparing midterm documentation, Created procedure to display the ride entry details in grid